 When I reflect on some of the things that have helped me through this process, I think first of my treatment (mastectomy with reconstruction, chemotherapy, hormone therapy), second of my family and friends, and third of Breast Cancer Now.

-Breast Cancer Now came into my life three years after my diagnosis.
+Breast Cancer Now came into my life 3 years after my diagnosis.
 I had given up work and my career to become a stay-at-home mum, partly due to the ongoing side effects of my cancer treatment.

 I was still struggling with my memory and ability to concentrate, had lymphoedema, and was in a constant state of tiredness.